-Recently I was asked to be the keynote speaker for a large UK company.
+Recently I was asked to be the keynote speaker for a large UK bank.
 I am often asked to be the “external” presenter – someone who can amplify a message that may have already been communicated by senior management.
 The fact that it comes from an outside source gives it some credibility even if it is a similar message.

 The company in question had gathered their entire digital team – some 300 people from around the country – for the first time in many months.